Phantop/appdwarf/README.md

 running games of an expected file extension.

 `zzexe` requires `zstd` for both creating and running files and `moreutils` for creating them.

-## Known Issues

-- Some images may not unmount properly under the default, combined mounting scheme due to the inability to use lazy unmounting and some programs still making use of the filesystem when `fusermount -u` is run.
-    - Can be worked around with the separate header at the cost of memory/CPU usage.